Cinematography Lighting Explained

 Soft lighting is noticeable for its absence of shadows and overall illumination where no particular actor or point of interest is highlighted.

 High-key lighting creates no shadows and intense brightness.
-It is often used in commercials, sitcoms and music videos.
+It is often used in commercials, sitcoms and film videos.

 Low-key lighting has lots of shadows and is used to create a sense of mystery and suspense.
 It is often used in horror and thriller movies.